Kristina Fuller, MOTR/L

 Collaboration: Engage in play as a partner vs. a therapist, educator or teacher.
 Activities are shared and the child is empowered to explore and develop play themes.

-Principals of collaboration include going slow, using rhythm, wondering and allowing for silence (W.A.I.T.
-Why Am I Talking?)
-As a play partner, share in the problem solving, help to frame what is happening in the play, use affect and ask questions about how things might work.
+Principals of collaboration include going slow, using rhythm, shared wonderings and allowing for silence (W.A.I.T.
+Why Am I Talking?).
+As a play partner, I share in the problem solving, help to frame what is happening in the play, use affect and ask questions about how things might work.

 Sensory Integration: Provide sensory experiences that elicit an adaptive response from the child.
 Sensory inputs are designed to enhance arousal levels, support the natural intrinsic motivation to play, develop motor, emotional,